alex-barylski/LegacyMVC/README.md

 ## History/Reasoning

-Sometime around 2004/2005 I started to engage community members at http://devnetwork.net - the majority of discussions which I contributed were mostly software design related.
-There was a community movement to build a web-centric MVC framework based on the knowledge and experience of some of the community members.
-While I didn't participate in the project itself, I remained a keen observer.
+Sometime around 2004/2005 I started to engage community members at http://devnetwork.net - the majority of discussions which I participated were mostly software design related.
+For a time, there was a community movement to build a web-centric MVC framework based on the knowledge and experience of some of the community members.
+I remained a keen observer but nothing more.

 During those discussions I learned a great deal about what makes "good" software, at least in the minds of the many.
 Topics such as
-*Open-Closed Principle* (the "O" in S.O.L.I.D), design patterns Strategy, Facade, Factory, etc were discussed frequently and passionately by all.
+*Open-Closed Principle* (the "O" in S.O.L.I.D) and design patterns like Strategy, Facade and Factory were discussed frequently.
 This motivated me to "learn by example" and implement a light-weight (minimal or no dependencies) MVC framework.

 What started as a God-like page controller leaned out over time into what it consists of today, plus or minus a few components.

-LegacyMVC is perhaps a misnomer, but is what remains of a decade long journey.
-At one point, this project was much greater in size, as I had implemented a semi-functioning ORM, sophisticated views management layer (à la: Drupal render arrays) as well as a forms and validation component.

-As tools like Packagist became defacto and other publicly available frameworks like Symfony and Zend gained momentum, my interest in this framework started to wane and eventually I stopped developing it completely (circa: 2010).
-It was never open-sourced and only ever used for my own projects, and the company I work for.
-I am sharing this framework not for the code but maybe a shared experience?
-That being said, I have no interest in pursuing future developments of this framework.
-I strongly believe Symfony is the toolkit all PHP developers should be using - it has become my silver bullet.
+I am sharing this framework not for the code, or at least it's functional use, but maybe a shared experience or posterity?
+That being said, I strongly believe Symfony is the toolkit all PHP developers should be using - it has become my silver bullet.

 ## Objectives